kingyau991319/IERG3280_Project/README.md

 that have few data type, name, school, interests, age and friend

-and we need to separate these vlaue and compare them each other process and compare them throught different methods, that get the output and sort it
+and we need to separate these vlaue and compare them each other process and compare them throught different methods, that get the output and sort it to determine how to recommand in the list

 # person_data
 That is my csv file to count and store the data, for reference and monitoring